-- 7.1 Specific virement limitations - 7.1.1 Sound motivations should be provided for all virements, as provided for on pro forma virement documentation. - 7.1.2 No virements are permitted to and from assets financed from different financial sources within a vote. - 7.1.3 Virements are only allowed between asset classes within a vote at the discretion of the relevant Director and the Municipal Manager.
+- 7.1 Specific virement limitations - 7.2 Sound motivations should be provided for all virements, as provided for on pro forma virement documentation. - 7.3 Virements are not allowed between asset clases within a vote. - 7.4 No virements are permitted to and from assets financed from different financial sourses within a vote.